CharlesLenk/cupiter/src/README.md

 ## Cloning the Repository

 This project uses a submodule for some common OpenSCAD code.
 If the submodule is not initialized, the `openscad-utilities` directory will be empty, and the project won't compile.
-To get the submodule code whening cloning, add the `--recurse-submodules` option to the clone command.
+To get the submodule code when cloning, add the `--recurse-submodules` option to the clone command.
 If you've already cloned the project, run the command `git submodule update --init` in the project root to pull down the submodule.

 ## Editing the Project
-This project is written in native OpenSCAD and can be edited without any additional software, however there are easier ways to edit it.
-Since OpenSCAD has a fairly limited text editor, particularly when working across multiple files, I recommend using [VSCode](https://code.visualstudio.com/) with Leathong's [OpenSCAD extension](https://marketplace.visualstudio.com/items?itemName=Leathong.openscad-language-support).
+This project is written in native OpenSCAD and can be edited without any additional software, however I recommend using [VSCode](https://code.visualstudio.com/) with Leathong's [OpenSCAD extension](https://marketplace.visualstudio.com/items?itemName=Leathong.openscad-language-support).

-OpenSCAD has an option to automatically refresh the preview whenever a file is updated, even if the updates come from an external tool.
+OpenSCAD has an "Automatic Reload and Preview" option that will refresh the preview whenever a file is updated, even if the updates come from an external tool.
 In this way, you can have multiple instances of OpenSCAD showing previews of different parts in different files, and have all previews refresh to show your edits whenever you save in VSCode, which makes viewing changes to assemblies of multiple parts much easier.

 ### Navigating the Files
 * arms.scad